Your cart is currently empty!

 There is no requirement to include specific light balance and shadows in your documentation

 You would like a professional lighting engineer to review your requirements

 You need a calculated lighting plan that shows foot candle readings

 You need to see how balanced the light levels are, and you care about reducing shadows.

 You want to show aiming angles, and light positions in scale with your indoor or outdoor area

 You’re looking for assurances that the lights you purchase will be the right choice

-An Indoor LED Lighting Layout Calculator is a software tool that allows you to enter room dimensions, fixture count and approximate foot candles you are hoping for and then calculates the number of fixtures you might need.
+An Indoor LED Lighting Layout Calculator is a software tool that allows you to enter room dimensions, fixture count, and approximate foot candles you are hoping for and then calculate the number of fixtures you might need.
 It’s a starting point.